vosjo/trackExplorer/README.md

 - **model_folder_name** is the folder inside the main grid folder containing the compressed models in hdf5 format.
 - **info** is a column to store extra info on a grid. it is not currently displayed by track explorer.

+The summary file in csv format needs to contain a column called 'path' that contains the name of the compressed mesa track that is the same as the filename for that track in the model_folder_name.

 When deployed on Heroku, Track explorer will automatically fetch the Model_grid_info when a Heroku slug is spun up.
 Due to how Heroku operates, a free node will not maintain its state so the Model_grid_info will be frequently refreshed.
 If you deploy on another platform, you might need to adjust in the code to update the file on a regular basis, e.g. with a